The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Symbolic and Linear Regression

 \section{Symbolic and Linear Regression}

-We examine potential direct correlations between $f_\mathrm{esc}^\mathrm{LyC}$ and a set of global galaxy properties.
-In Figure~\ref{fig:placeholder}, we show the escape fraction as a function of a subset of the properties we compare it to; the UV continuum slope $\beta$, the star formation rate surface density, the specific star formation rate surface density, and their burstiness ($\mathrm{SFR}_{10}/\mathrm{SFR}_{100}$).
+We examine potential direct correlations between $f_\mathrm{esc}^\mathrm{LyC}$ and a set of global galaxy properties, a summary can be found in Tab.~\ref{tab:tau_results}.
+In Figure~\ref{fig:placeholder}, we show the escape fraction as a function of a subset of the properties we compare it to; the UV continuum slope $\beta$ (measured between $1250\lambda_\mathrm{rest} - 2500\lambda_\mathrm{rest}$), the star formation rate surface density, the specific star formation rate surface density, and their burstiness ($\mathrm{SFR}_{10}/\mathrm{SFR}_{100}$).
 Visual inspection and simple linear fits reveal no significant correlations with $f_\mathrm{esc}^\mathrm{LyC}$, apart from the well-established $\beta$–$f_\mathrm{esc}$ relation.
-This lack of straightforward trends motivates the use of symbolic regression (SR) to search for more complex, potentially non-linear combinations of high-redshift observables that may serve as predictors of $f_\mathrm{esc}^\mathrm{LyC}$.
+This lack of straightforward trends motivates the use of symbolic regression (SR) to perform a data-driven search for more complex, potentially non-linear combinations of high-redshift observables that may serve as predictors of $f_\mathrm{esc}^\mathrm{LyC}$.
 Symbolic regression is a supervised learning technique that searches the space of analytical expressions to identify mathematical formulas that best describe a dataset.
-Unlike traditional black-box regression models, SR produces closed-form expressions that are both interpretable and physically transparent.
+Unlike flexible machine-learning regressors that prioritize predictive performance over interpretability, symbolic regression produces closed-form expressions that can be directly interpreted and compared to theoretical expectations.
 We apply SR with the Python–Julia package \texttt{PySR} \citep{cranmer_discovering_2020}. \texttt{PySR} combines evolutionary search strategies with sparse regression and symbolic manipulation.
 Internally, it uses a graph neural network (GNN), which is guided towards the search of low-dimensional representations of the data, from which candidate equations are extracted and optimized.